Lotus Flowers - Ueno Park

 In this tranquil setting, I find clarity and perspective.
 Shinobazu Pond becomes a canvas for introspection, allowing me to delve deep into my thoughts, dreams, and aspirations.
 It’s a place where I can reconnect with nature, with myself, and with the things that truly matter in life.

+The yukata, with its flowing lines, intricate patterns, and vibrant colors, is an iconic symbol of Japanese tradition and elegance.
+It carries within it a rich cultural heritage and a sense of timelessness that transcends generations.
+Feels like transported to a bygone era, where grace and refinement were cherished values.
+The sight of the yukata dresses at Shinobazu Pond reminded me of the importance of preserving and celebrating cultural traditions.
+In a rapidly changing world, it is moments like these - where past and present seamlessly blend - that allow us to connect with our roots and appreciate the significance of our shared human heritage.
 You can also enjoy various food items and snacks on the various stalls which line up the Shinobazu Pond.
 Chocolate Banana a local favorite.
 Various stalls with antique goods also can be purchased in the summer festival time.
 So its not only the lotus flowers, but also various activities which will keep busy there.

+In the evening the boat rental was already closed and the blue hour illumination with the city lights was making its presence.
 I have regularly visited the Chiba Koen which is also a famous spot for lotus flowers, but Ueno beat it hands down with the number of flowers and overall activities to do.

 The night time beautiful view of Bentendo with the small lotus flowers around.Japanese lotus flowers are unique.
 The leaves in India are a bit smaller and the petals also quite thin, while in Japan, the leaves are bigger and the petals not slender but round type.
 A final bow at the Benzaiten Temple and back home..